 - 1. In the Analyses tab, click Overview. - 2.
-Click the link for an analysis of interest to open the Analysis Results table. - 3.
-Click Preferences > Select Columns. - 4.
-In the Select Columns dialog box, select the analysis attributes that you want to add to the Analysis Results table, then click Apply.
+Click the link for an analysis of interest to open the Analysis Results table. - Click Preferences ➤ Select Columns, then select the columns that you want to add to the Analysis Results table, or deselect the columns that you want to remove from the table.

-The selected attributes are added to the Analysis Results table until you close the table.
-To save the table with the attributes that you added, see "Create an Analysis Results table preference" on page 201.
+The selected columns are added to the Analysis Results table until you close the table.
+To save the table with the attributes that you added, see "Create an Analysis Results table preference" on page 221.

-Change the order of columns in the Analysis Results table
+Change the order and width of columns in the Analysis Results table

-You can change the order of columns in the Analysis Results table in Ion Reporter $^{\text{\tiny TM}}$ Software.
+You can change the order and width of columns in the Analysis Results table in Ion Reporter[TM] Software.

 - 1. In the Analyses tab, select Overview. - 2.
 Click the link for an analysis of interest to open the Analysis Results table. - 3.
 Click any column heading that you want to move, then drag and drop each column heading to the position that you prefer.
+Change the width of each column, as desired.

-The column order remains until you close the screen.
+The column order and width remains until you close the screen, or can optionally be saved as a table preference.

-- 4. (Optional) To save the order of the columns as a table preference: - a.
+- 4. (Optional) To save the order and width of the columns as a table preference: - a.
 Click Preferences > Save Table Preference As. - b.
 Enter a name for the table preference, then click Save.